ibm-cloud-docs/cloud-pak-data/getting-started.md

 If you want to install other supported services, such as DataStage, MongoDB, Db2 Advanced Edition, Db2 Big SQL, Cognos Analytics, or Watson Studio Premium, which are not available in the IBM Cloud Catalog, install them in transfer mode.
 For more information, see [Installing IBM Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/install/install.html).

-## Uninstalling Cloud Pak for Data
+## Uninstalling {{site.data.keyword.cpd_full}}

-To uninstall Cloud Pak for Data from the Cloud Catalog, you can use the schematics workspace console or the command line interface.
+To uninstall {{site.data.keyword.cpd_full}} from the Cloud Catalog, you can use the schematics workspace console or the command line interface.
-### Uninstalling the Cloud Pak for Data from the Schematics workspace console
+### Uninstalling {{site.data.keyword.cpd_full}} from the Schematics workspace console
-1. Enter the workspace of your installed Cloud Pak for Data
+1. Enter the workspace of your installed {{site.data.keyword.cpd_full}}.
 2. Click **Actions**, and then click **Delete**.
 3. Choose **Delete workspace** and **Delete all associated resources** and enter the name of the workspace to confirm.
 4. Click **Delete** to delete the workspace and wait for the uninstall to complete.
-5. Verify that Cloud Pak for Data is uninstalled by accessing the IBM Managed Red Hat OpenShift Cluster web console and verifying that the components that are related to Cloud Pak for Data, such as any related pods, are no longer installed.
+5. Verify that {{site.data.keyword.cpd_full}} is uninstalled by accessing the IBM Managed Red Hat OpenShift Cluster web console and verifying that the components that are related to {{site.data.keyword.cpd_full}}, such as any related pods, are no longer installed.

 ### Uninstalling a service with the command-line
-To uninstall Cloud Pak for Data, see [Uninstalling Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/install/rhos-uninstall.html).
+To uninstall {{site.data.keyword.cpd_full}}, see [Uninstalling Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/install/rhos-uninstall.html).
-To uninstall a service in Cloud Pak for Data, see the uninstall topic for [Services in the catalog](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/services.html)
+To uninstall a service in {{site.data.keyword.cpd_full}}, see the uninstall topic for [Services in the catalog](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/services.html).